geshan/geshan.github.com/posts/2016-09-14-some-useful-resources-for-conference-speakers-and-wanna-be-speakers.md

 Below are some of the websites that inform you about Call For Papers (CFP):

 1. [Papercall.io](http://papercall.io/) - You can also submit your papers from this web application.
 Generally, lists only tech conferences.
 You can get a weekly update about events listed in PaperCall.io subscribing to [The Weekly CFP](http://theweeklycfp.com/).
-1. [Lanyrd.com/calls](http://lanyrd.com/calls/) - Lists call for speakers for a lot of events.
+1. Lanyrd.com/calls - Lists call for speakers for a lot of events.
 Events/Conferences are both tech and non-tech.
 1. [CallingAllPapers.com](http://callingallpapers.com/) - Lists all call for papers with days left marker sorted with a deadline.
 It has only tech conferences listed.
-1. [The CFP Report](https://thecfpreport.com/) - Sends a weekly with all tech paper calls.
+1. The CFP Report - Used to send a weekly with all tech paper calls.
 You can even select the day of the week you want the email, I get it each Friday :)

 ## First time speaker?
 Content is king